 An assessment used to fund capital projects adds value which is added to your original cost.
 When you are ready to sell, this lowers your capital gain, if you are fortunate enough to sell at a higher price than you paid.

 However, should this fund operating expenses, this does not get added to your cost basis.

-Aside from the aforementioned two options, a board may decide merely to increase the monthly maintenance or common charges.
+Aside from the two options mentioned above, a board may decide merely to increase the monthly maintenance or common charges.
 Generally, they are loath to do so since these are permanent.
 This causes the resident’s ire to go up and could hurt the resale value since prospective buyers compare the regular monthly charges across the different buildings.

 The board could choose to borrow the funds to pay for the project.
-This could hurt the building’s financial position, and may just delay the day of reckoning, however.
+This could hurt the building’s financial position and may delay the day of reckoning, however.

 If you are contemplating a purchase, your lawyer’s due diligence includes reviewing the financials and board minutes, which should help you understand whether or not the building’s finances are stable.

 During the co-op or condo buying process whose board has already implemented a special assessment, you should know this is open to negotiation, meaning that you are not necessarily stuck paying the extra amount.

 There are several ways buyers can uncover pending building assessments.
 Buyers have to put on their Sherlock Holmes cap and do some digging.
 The first thing to do is to take a close look at the building itself.
 Does it look rundown and not well maintained?
 Is the lobby furniture dog-eared?
 Is the exterior in need of cleaning or a paint job?
 These sure signs that either the building is being neglected or that the current board of directors is not charging owners enough in monthly maintenance fees to maintain the building properly.
 If this is the case, you may get whacked twice.
 Once for an assessment and another in increased monthly maintenance fees.